adisandro/MMINT/README.md

 1. Add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
 2. Install `Modeling > MMINT`.

-You can also install [MMINT-A](#mmint-a) (a version of MMINT for automotive safety assurance), a selection of pre-packaged model types, relationship types and operators under the `Modelepedia` category, or examples from various papers under the `Examples` category.
+You can also install [MMINT-A](#mmint-a) (a version of MMINT for automotive safety assurance), [MMINT-PL](#mmint-pl) (a version of MMINT for product lines), a selection of pre-packaged model types, relationship types and operators under the `Modelepedia` category, or examples from various papers under the `Examples` category.

 Binary packages for the current development version of MMINT are similarly available using the software site `https://adisandro.github.io/mmint/develop`.